Ruinscraft/CHIP/README.md

 ### Creative Hacked Item Preventer
 Prevent unwanted items from being created and spread on your creative mode server.

-CHIP will soon only be supporting 1.13.x and above.
-1.12 support is being dropped in the newest versions of CHIP.
+~~CHIP will soon only be supporting 1.13.x and above.
+1.12 support is being dropped in the newest versions of CHIP.~~

+# CHIP is now being continued as Panilla (for 1.12.2+).
+Visit the project page here: https://github.com/Ruinscraft/Panilla

 [Spigot Page](https://www.spigotmc.org/resources/53809/)